Tokyo Itinerary How To Spend 3 Days in Tokyo, Japan by JetSettingFools.com

 Kyoto Day Trip from Tokyo

-This Kyoto Day Tour includes roundtrip tickets between Tokyo and Kyoto, a professional guide, a Kyoto sightseeing route and provided lunch at an upscale hotel.
-The tour of Kyoto includes top attractions, like Heian Shrine, Kiyomizu-dera Temple and the Thousand-Armed Kannon at Sanjusangen Hall.
-Book this trip!
+This Kyoto Day Tour includes roundtrip tickets, a professional guide and provided lunch at an upscale hotel.
+The excursion visits top attractions, like Heian Shrine, Kiyomizu-dera Temple and the Thousand-Armed Kannon at Sanjusangen Hall.

 Kamakura and Tokyo Bay Day Trip